Benginy-lab/TableHockeyTools/README.md

 ## Installation

-this project is available on pypi, it is recommended that you use pip to install TableHockeyTools:
+this project is available on [pypi](https://pypi.org/project/TableHockeyTools/) and can be installed using 'pip':

 ```bash
 pip install TableHockeyTools